Ali Irsan: Ali Irsan and his family

 Ali Irsan was born to a father in the Jordanian Army.

 Irsan, using a student visa, came to the United States in 1979, and became a naturalized United States citizen.
 He lived on a 3 acre property in a rural area, in unincorporated eastern Montgomery County, Texas, near Conroe.
 Craig Malisow of the Houston Press stated that Irsan "considered himself to be a devout Muslim."
 Irsan studied in a "medical laboratory" program at Kirkwood Community College.
 He stated in court filings that he studied in a medical program at a tertiary institution in Jordan, and he also stated that he had a Houston Community College "diploma of auto-mechanic".

 Irsan, then 22, married his first wife when she was 17.
 He and Robin Dahl first met in 1979 in Cedar Rapids, Iowa, while he studied in community college and she worked on her GED.
 They married circa 1980, and moved to the Houston area by 1984.
 The couple had four children, with their first being born in 1981.
 In 1994 Irsan divorced his first wife.

 When Irsan was 35, he traveled to Jordan and entered into an arranged marriage with a girl, Shmou Ali Alrawabdeh (شمو علي الروابدة), who was approximately 15 or 16.
 His first wife left the house shortly after he brought home his second wife.
 Alrawabdeh, a Jordanian national, arrived in the U.S. circa 1995.
 In federal court, Irsan stated that he married her in Jordan but that he did not legally marry her in the United States.
 Alrawabdeh had eight children with him while they lived in the United States; including those from his other wife, the total number of children known to be fathered by Irsan is 12.
 She naturalized as a U.S. citizen in 2001.

 In 1999, Irsan killed Amjad Hussein Alidam (أمجد حسین علي دام), the husband of Nasemah Rachelle Irsan (نسيمة راشیل عرسان), Irsan's eldest daughter, at Irsan's residence.
 Alidam was an Iraqi immigrant to the U.S. and a Shia Muslim.
-Irsan stated that he shot Alidam in the head with a shotgun in self-defense.
+Irsan (who was a Sunni Muslim and did not approve of the marriage) stated that he shot Alidam in the head with a shotgun in self-defense.
 Irsan never received criminal charges in that case, as area law enforcement believed him to be innocent.
 A Montgomery County grand jury did not indict Irsan for Alidam's murder.
-Nasemah was sent back to Jordan, where she married; she later returned to the U.S. with her husband.
+Nasemah was sent back to Jordan, where she remarried; she later returned to the U.S. with her new husband.